ami-iit/paper_sartore_2022_humanoids_ergonomic_design/README.md

 </div>

 ### Installation

-:warning: The repo depends on HSL routine, to correctly link the library please substitute this line of the docker image with the absolute path to the coinhsl.zip
+:warning: The repository depends on [HSL Mathematical Software Library](https://www.hsl.rl.ac.uk/), to correctly link the library please substitute [this](https://github.com/ami-iit/paper_sartore_2022_humanoids_ergonomic_design/blob/fc5083ca619d9c0dfe4e333fadad6d0f000c0dbf/Dockerfile#L26) line of the docker image with the absolute path to the `coinhsl.zip`

+⚠️ This repository depends on [docker](https://docs.docker.com/)

 To install the repo on a Linux termminal follow the following steps